-In a previous blog post, a high-level inventory of Azure App Service design considerations was provided.
-In this post, we provide further design considerations which supplement the first blog post.
+In a previous blog post (azure app service design considerations part 1), a high-level inventory of Azure App Service design considerations was provided.
+In this post entitled Azure App Service design considerations part 2, we provide further design considerations which supplement the first blog post.

 Azure App Service design considerations

 If Azure App Service is the right choice for your workloads, then you need to take into account the following design considerations:

 - Do you require single-tenant hosting and a highly secure environment for your applications?
 Then consider the Azure App Service Environment (ASE) which comes with more sophisticated security design and dedicated hardware resources at the price of higher costs.
 If ASE is not required, you can move forward with the Azure App Service plan of your choice.

 - Is your application developed in an Azure-supported runtime stack?

 - Will you be hosting your application as a code running on a runtime stack or inside a container?